UnicomTIC-Jerobert/print_app_docs/version_AI_studio/step_07.md

 **USER**

+What would you like to tackle next?
+We could add Shapes, Images, or build out the "Properties" tab for the placeholder logic.

 **RESPONSE**

 Excellent.
 Let's build out the "Properties" tab and implement the core "Static vs. Placeholder" functionality.
 This is a critical feature that turns our design tool into a powerful templating engine.